vocdoni/docs/docs/architecture/services/gateway.md

 The results are ordered from process creation date.
 So processes created recently will appear first on the list.

+The following query filters can be used:

-The `from` field can be used to seek specific positions and start from them.
++ `from` can be used to seek specific positions and start from them.
 So if a call without `from` (`from = 0`) returns 64 values, a second call with `from = 64` will get the next 64 values.

-The `namespace` field can be used for querying only a specific namespace.
++ `namespace` can be used for querying only a specific namespace.
 The namespace zero (default value) means all existing namespaces.

-The `entityId` field can be used for retreiving the list of processes from a specific entity organization.
++ `entityId` can be used for retreiving the list of processes from a specific entity organization.

-The `status` field can be used for querying processes on a specific status (READY, PAUSED, CANCELED, ENDED or RESULTS).
++ `status` can be used for querying processes on a specific status (READY, PAUSED, CANCELED, ENDED or RESULTS).

-The `withResults` bool filter can be used for quering only those processes that already have results (live or finished).
++ `withResults` bool filter can be used for quering only those processes that already have results (open process or finished with revealed keys).

 ```json
 {